Zygomatic Implants and the ZAGA Concept

 The Benefits of Zygomatic Implants

-2. Avoidance of Bone Grafting: Severe maxillary atrophy often necessitates extensive bone grafting procedures to augment the jawbone.
-However, zygomatic implants can eliminate the need for such interventions (2).
+2. Avoidance of Bone Grafting: Severe maxillary atrophy often requires extensive bone grafting procedures to augment the jawbone.
+However, zygomatic implants can eliminate the need for such interventions as they are attached to the cheekbone (2).
 This reduces treatment time and avoids additional surgical procedures, making the process more convenient and less invasive.

 The ZAGA Technique: A Pioneering Approach

 The ZAGA Technique is a pioneering approach in zygomatic implantology.
-It stands for “Zygoma Anatomy-Guided Approach,” and it ensures optimal results by tailoring the treatment to each patient’s unique anatomical characteristics.
-The technique involves meticulous planning and precise implant placement based on the individual’s zygomatic bone structure (5).
+The “Zygoma Anatomy-Guided Approach” is the treatment known for fitting each patient’s unique anatomy through personalization.
+This approach uses advanced dental implant technology to achieve the best results, involving meticulous surgery planning and precise implant placement based on the individual’s zygomatic bone structure (5).

-By utilizing the ZAGA Technique, dental professionals can achieve the following benefits:
+By utilizing the ZAGA Concept, dental professionals can achieve the following benefits:

 ZAGA zygomatic implant book